Ericsson/ecchronos/docs/UPGRADE.md

 It’s important to note that while making these changes, the default behavior remains unchanged.

+## Priority Calculation

+The unit of time granularity for priority calculation, can be HOURS, MINUTES, or SECONDS.
+This unit is used in the calculation of priority.
+Default is HOURS for backward compatibility.
+Ensure to pause repair operations when changing the granularity to maintain consistency.
+HOURS  # or MINUTES, SECONDS.
+It’s important to note that while making these changes, the default behavior remains unchanged.

 # Upgrade to 4.x

 ## Metrics